asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 ## Contributing
 1 Fork the repo:
+  * Run `npm install` in root folder
   * In root folder run `npm link`
-  * Run `npm install` in root folder
-  * Remove react-horizontal-scrolling-menu from package.json example project
+  * Go to example project folder (examples)
-  * Run `npm link react-horizontal-scrolling-menu && npm install`
+  * Run `npm install && npm link react-horizontal-scrolling-menu`
-  * Run `npm run start` in root and in examples folders
+  * Run `npm run start` in root folder and after that in examples folders

 2 Write code!
 Add some feature or fix bug.